Gå till huvudinnehållet

 Fairdata.fi - Finnish services for FAIR data

-The Finnish FAIR data services, provided by CSC, consists of IDA for data storage, the Qvain tool for describing and publishing datasets, and the data finder Etsin for exploring available datasets.
+The Finnish FAIR data services, provided by CSC, consists of IDA for data storage, the Qvain tool for describing datasets, and the data finder Etsin for exploring available datasets.

 Open licenses for research data